touchbee/TBHintView/README.md

 #TBHintView

 TBHintView is a simple, highly customizable hint library for iOS.
 It enables you to add simple hints to any UIView.
 It features multiple page support and various show and hide animation types.
-The dismiss and title icon are for demo purposes only and are available from [Glyphish](http://glyphish.com/ "Glyphish")
+The dismiss and title icon are for demo purposes only and are available from [Glyphish](http://glyphish.com/ "Glyphish").

 #Installation

-1. Drag the TBHintViewDemo/TBHintView folder into your project.
+1. Drag the TBHintView/TBHintView folder into your project.
 2. Add the QuartzCore framework to your project.

 #Credits